If you’ve ever tried meditation, you may have wondered, why does meditation make me sleepy? And is this a good or bad thing?

 Does Meditation Still Work If You Fall Asleep

 Despite the stereotype of the Zen monk sitting in the perfect lotus position for hours on end, meditating for hours at a time is not a requirement to achieve the benefits of this practice.
-In fact, even if you fall asleep while meditating, you will still reap the rewards.
+Even if you fall asleep while meditating, you will still reap the rewards.
 So don’t let worries about sticking to a strict routine keep you from giving it a try.

 Meditation is still effective even if you fall asleep.
 The point of meditation is to focus on your breath and clear your mind, and even if you doze off, you’ll still reap the benefits.
-In fact, sometimes it’s easier to fall asleep during meditation because you’re in a calm and relaxed state.
+Sometimes it’s easier to fall asleep during meditation because you’re in a calm and relaxed state.

 Meditation is a great way to reduce stress and improve your overall well-being.
 It’s been shown to help with anxiety, depression, pain relief, and more.
 So don’t worry if you fall asleep during your next meditation session – it’s still worth doing!

 It’s easy to get lost in thought while you’re meditating.
 You might yawn when you meditate, and find your mind wandering off to different places, and before you know it, you’ve been caught up in a daydream.
 While this isn’t necessarily a bad thing, it can be easy to mistake this for sleeping if you’re not careful.

 If you start noticing that you’re regularly dozing off during your meditation sessions, there are some simple things you can do to stay more alert.
 First, make sure that you’re sitting in a comfortable position and aren’t too stiff.
 You may also want to try focusing on your breath or a mantra to keep yourself more engaged.
 If all else fails, simply take a break from meditating until you feel more awake.

 One key difference between meditation and sleep is that during meditation, the person remains aware and alert, while during sleep, the person generally enters into a deep state of unconsciousness.